 Secure the O-ring and tighten the suction connection bolts crosswise.
 Tighten the hose using two heavy-duty hose clips.
+To maintain the speed characteristics do not use a strainer on the SCPD-pump.
 Use pressure connections with flat seals against the pump for optimal strength.
 Do not use connections with tapered threads.